Baptistou/CMDSearch/README.md

  /CMD allows to redirect search result to a specified command line. "cmdline" is the command line to execute for each found files by file search or text search and defines also criteria for comparing two directories.
-If /CMDONLY is specified, only the specified commmand line output will be displayed.
+If /CMDONLY is specified, the search report detailed output is disabled.
  The default command line is "echo @fattr @fdate @ftime @fsize@tab@fpath".

  The following variables can be used in the command string :